scylladb/scylladb/docs/cql/ddl.rst

 .. warning:: Dropping a column assumes that the timestamps used for the value of this column are "real" timestamp in microseconds.
-Using "real" timestamps in microseconds is the default is and is **strongly** recommended, but as Scylla allows the client to provide any timestamp on any table, it is theoretically possible to use another convention.
+Using "real" timestamps in microseconds is the default is and is **strongly** recommended, but as ScyllaDB allows the client to provide any timestamp on any table, it is theoretically possible to use another convention.
 Please be aware that if you do so, dropping a column will not work correctly.

 .. warning:: Once a column is dropped, it is allowed to re-add a column with the same name as the dropped one